Biden’s infrastructure and climate plan emerges as congressional wrangling begins

 The people, who spoke on the condition of anonymity to reveal internal deliberations, cautioned that White House officials were still making last-minute adjustments to the plan and that details were subject to change.
+The roughly $2 trillion in new spending is spread out over eight years, according to the blueprint laid out to congressional allies Tuesday afternoon ahead of the unveiling.

 White House press secretary Jen Psaki has said the proposal will be paid for in new tax hikes.
 These hikes will be particularly focused on corporations, seeking to reverse much of President Donald Trump’s 2017 tax law, the people familiar with the plan said.
+The new tax hikes would offset spending in the plan over a 15-year period, according to Senate officials familiar with White House calls to brief Congress on Biden’s plan.

 The plan will also include approximately $400 billion in clean-energy credits on top of the $2.25 trillion in new spending.

 A White House spokesman declined to comment on the new details that have emerged.